-There are also lots of different cruise lines and ships to choose from, which can make choosing your Spanish cruise appear less than straightforward.
+There are also lots of different cruise lines and ships to choose from, which can make choosing your Spain and Portugal cruise appear less than straightforward.
 However, our dedicated Cruise Concierge team are always on hand to help, so please don't hesitate to give us a call should you have any questions about cruising.

 Situated on the country’s southeast coast, Almeria is great for culture and history lovers, offering such ever-popular attractions as the Arabian fortress of Alcabaza and natural wonders like the Nijar National Park, where the beaches are beautiful.
 Getxo is another popular port of call, owing largely to the fact that it serves the city of Bilbao – home to the world-famous Guggenheim Museum.
 The many artistic works on show here are indeed one of the city’s biggest draws but not too far from the Bilbao lies the popular resort of San Sebastian.
 La Coruna meanwhile, is a must for lovers of architecture, whether you choose to explore the Medieval Quarter, stroll the waterfront or visit the remains of the city’s famous Roman Wall.